-The class teacher, working with the SENCO, will carry out a clear analysis of a pupil's needs.
+The class teacher, working with the SENCO, will carry out a clear analysis of a pupil's needs using the initial concern checklist.
 This assessment will be reviewed regularly.
 Where appropriate, professionals will help to inform the assessment.
 Parents will be asked to contribute to the assessment.